 Welcome to Avatar!

 Avatar is an online multiplayer real-time RPG.
 It has been around in various forms since the late 1970s, so it in fact predates anything out there today, including MUDs and MUSHes.
-It can be played online today on two different systems:
+It can be played online today on only one system:

 1. Cyber1October 2004 - Two similar versions of Avatar are available on the Cyber1 system (www.cyber1.org).
 The games are available 24/7/365, unlike access on NovaNET.
 The downside is that you are limited to two signons to the system.
 This actually helps foster cooperation with the rest of the gaming community, so I think it is a good thing.